Jrdevil-Wang/shm_transport/README.md

 it.

 But shared memory is lack of synchronization method like poll/epoll for socket.
 Even inotify does not support generating a notification when the shared memory region is written or updated.
-Therefore, we use the origin transport (udp or tcp) to send the handle (essentially, an offset pointer) from publishers to subscribers.
+Therefore, we use the original transport (udp or tcp) to send the handle (essentially, an offset pointer) from publishers to subscribers.

 The hardest part is life-time management of the messages.
 We need to deallocate messages when no subscribers use them (as soon as possible).
 We are still improving this issue.